-A giant Monster Cookie crust, Snickers, peanuts, caramel, and chocolate ganache – what could possibly by wrong with any of that?
-You get it all in Monster Snickers Pie!
+Monster Snickers Pie has a giant Monster Cookie crust, Snickers, peanuts, caramel, and chocolate ganache.
+What could possibly by wrong with any of that?

 I started with the classic Monster Cookie (I happened to use RecipeGirl’s version), threw in some chopped Snickers in place of the M&M’s, smushed it into a pie tin, bakes, and filled with peanuts, caramel, and chocolate ganache.
 Nothing wrong with that right?